Home / ORPAS Application Guide / ORPAS – University of Ottawa

 • We strongly recommend that you submit your ORPAS application as soon as possible so that you have enough time to take the Casper test.

-• The Casper test may be taken in English or French.
+• The Casper test may be taken in English or French, according to your preference.

 • The test is at the applicant’s expense.